-14. Engineering West 2 - under construction (future maker space and engineering development labs)

-15. Engineering West 1 - under construction (future home of the Graduate Program in Acoustics)
+- 14. Engineering West 2 under construction (future maker space and engineering development labs) - 15.
+Engineering West 1 under construction (future home of the Graduate Program in Acoustics)

-Here's what our surroundings will look like in a few years:
+Here's what our surroundings might look like in 2025:

 Acoustics Space in the Applied Science Building (ASB)